CA23510 - Plant and Machinery Allowances (PMA): cars: outline - meaning of ‘car’

-- a car that it is illegal for a taxpayer to use as a private vehicle even if the taxpayer sometimes uses it as a private vehicle (Gurney v Richards 62TC87)
+- A car that it is illegal for a taxpayer to use as a private vehicle even if the taxpayer sometimes uses it as a private vehicle (Gurney v Richards 62TC87).

-- cars used by a driving school and fitted with dual control mechanisms (Bourne v Auto School of Motoring (Norwich) Ltd 42TC217)
+- Cars used by a driving school and fitted with dual control mechanisms (Bourne v Auto School of Motoring (Norwich) Ltd 42TC217)

-- emergency vehicles.
-A vehicle equipped with a fixed blue flashing light on the roof which can only be used on the road by a fire officer or police officer is an emergency vehicle
+- Emergency vehicles.
+A vehicle equipped with a fixed blue flashing light on the roof which can only be used on the road by a fire officer or police officer is an emergency vehicle.

-- Hackney carriages ( traditional ‘London black cab’ type vehicles)
+- Hackney carriages ( traditional ‘London black cab’ type vehicles).

 - Double cab pick-ups with a payload of one tonne or more.
-(Payload is the difference between a vehicle’s maximum gross weight and its kerbside weight.)
+(Payload is the difference between a vehicle’s maximum gross weight and its kerbside weight).

-Motor cycles are specifically included in the definition of a car for capital allowances purposes where the expenditure was incurred before 1 or 6 April 2009.
-Expenditure incurred on a motor cycle after these dates is not treated as being on the provision of a car.
 A motor cycle is defined (in the Road Traffic Act of 1988) as a mechanically propelled vehicle, other than an invalid carriage, with less than four wheels.
 The unladen weight must not be more than 410 kilograms.

 Quadricycles (quadbikes) do not meet the definition of a ‘motorcycle’.
 If they are road vehicles within the definition above then they will be treated as cars for capital allowances purposes.